oblac/jodd-site/content/props/index.md

 # Props

-*Props* is super `properties`; containing all what is missing in JDK:
+*Props* is super `properties`; containing all that is missing in JDK:
 UTF8 support, macros, sections, profiles, fully configurable... and more!
 Properties are stored in one or more `*.props` files, but its architecture is open for any type of source.
 Moreover, *Props* is compatible with Java properties.

-The purpose of *Props* is not to provide the ultimate configuration solution, but to replace Java properties with better alternative.
+The purpose of *Props* is not to provide the ultimate configuration solution, but to _replace_ Java properties with the better alternative.
-So if you are using properties in you application, consider switching to *Props*.
+If you are already using Java properties in your application, or just want a familiar and friendly configuration, consider *Props*.

-## Basic rules
+## Features

-Bellow is set of basic rules for `props` file format.
-Some of them are shown in the following example:
+*Props* configuration is stored in text file(s), with default extension `.props`.
+Still, *Props* is compatible with Java properties and knows to load `*.properties` as well.
+Here is screenshot of a `props` file:

 ![props example](props-example.png)
 {: style="text-align:center;"}

 ### UTF8 encoding

-By default, `props` files are UTF8 encoded, but can be encoded in any encoding.
-Whatever encoding is used, *Props* will still load Java properties using ISO 8859-1.
+By default, `props` files are **UTF-8** encoded.
+No matter what encoding is set, *Props* will always load Java's properties using ISO 8859-1.

 ### Trimming whitespaces

 Leading and trailing spaces will be trimmed from section names and property names.
-Leading and/or trailing spaces may be trimmed from property values.
+Leading and/or trailing spaces may be optionally trimmed from property values.

-### Assignment property values
+### Assignment of values

 Either equal sign (`=`) or colon (`:`) are used to assign property values.

-### Quick append values
+### Quick appended values

-Use `+=` to append values (separated with comma) of properties with the same name.
+Use `+=` to append values (separated by comma) of properties with the same name.

 ### Comments

-Comments begin with either a semicolon (`;`), or a sharp sign (`#`) and extend to the end of line.
-It doesn't have to be the first character.
+Comments begin with either a semicolon (`;`), or a sharp sign (`#`) and extend to the end of a line.
+It doesn't have to be the first character of a line.

 ### Escaping

-A backslash (`\`) escapes the next character (e.g., `\#` is a literal `#`, `\\` is a literal `\`).
+The backslash (`\`) escapes the next character (e.g., `\#` is a literal `#`, `\\` is a literal `\`).

 ### Multi-line values